CSS Guide Part 5 – Everything You Need To Know To Make HTML Text Stylish Using CSS

 Font-style

 Font-style states whether the text is italic or not.
-It can be written like font-style: italic or font-style: normal.
+It can be written in font-style: italic or font-style: normal.

 Text-decoration